rona-round-up/SLHS_Vaccinator/README.md

 - You can get health back by killing an enemy and getting a percentage of their health.
 - There is a random chance of you dying everytime you're hit
 - The chance increases by 5% evertime you're hit
-- As you kill enemies the chances go down
+- As you kill enemies the chances of random death go down